Silicon nitride based integrated photonic circuit to control a cold-atom source

+To obtain a MZI with one input and two outputs where it is possible to find a phase configuration such that the light is zero at one of the outputs, requires very specific value of the two directional couplers splitting ratio $k_i$, which is complicated due to fabrication errors.
+In a directional coupler, $k_i$ is the fraction of light that couples from one waveguide to another.
+Thus, another phase shifter and directional coupler (Fig. \ref{fig_01}.a) are added in TBS-ext and switches.
+We show in the supplementary material that this reduces the requirements on $k_i$ while still having zero transmission at one of the outputs for a specific phase configuration.
+This allows us to make active waveguide crossings and high extinction switches on a PIC.
+Combining this with a piezo electric material like PZT enables the construction of fast switches with high extinction ratios and short detection pulses, which is important in our experiment.

-A functional layout of the photonic chip is shown in Fig. \ref{fig_01}.a which consists of 9 TBSs, 1 extended TBS, and 5 switches.
+A functional layout of the photonic chip is shown in Fig. \ref{fig_01}.a which consists of 9 TBSs, 1 TBS-ext, and 5 switches.
 So that there are in total 10 PZT actuators and 21 thermal heaters on 1 chip.
 The entire assembly consists of two, up to fabrication imperfections, identical photonic chips to minimize the design complexity.
-Each chip has 13 optical outputs, but for the experiments only 5 are effectively used on each chip, while the other 8 are used to remove the unwanted light and prevent any on chip light dissipation.
-The bottom 2 optical outputs can be used to generate a beat note between the cooler and pumper beam.
-The 4 center optical outputs can be used as detection beams for cooler, pumper or both depending on the settings of the switch.
-Finally, 3 of the top 6 outputs are used to cool the atoms in the 2DMOT and 3DMOT, while the other 3 outputs are used to remove unwanted light during switching.
+Each chip has 2 optical inputs (cooler and pumper) and 13 outputs.
+The bottom 3 optical outputs can be used to generate a beatnote between the cooler and pumper beam and to send the pumper beam to a saturated absorption spectroscopy lock.
+The 4 center optical outputs are used as detection beams for cooler, pumper or both depending on the settings of the switch or for optical pumping.
+Finally, 3 of the top 6 outputs are used to cool the atoms in the 2DMOT and 3DMOT, while the other 3 outputs are used to remove unwanted light during switching and prevent on chip light dissipation.
 The chips are glued to a copper mount with one rotated by 180~degrees with respect to the other to attach the wirebonds.
-On both sides of the chip, fiber arrays are placed for coupling the light into the chip.
-From simulations the mode overlap between the tapered waveguide and the fiber core ensures a theoretical optimum of 0.7~dB of loss at 780~nm.
-Experimentally by measuring the fiber loops we find a fiber-chip coupling loss of 1-2~dB per facet.
-The entire photonic assembly is mounted on a peltier element to ensure thermal stability.
+On both sides of the chip, fiber arrays are placed for coupling the light into and out of the chip.
+Mode overlap simulations, between the tapered waveguide and the fiber core, show an optimum of 0.7~dB of loss at 780~nm.
+Experimentally, we find a fiber-chip coupling loss of 1-2~dB.
+The photonic assembly is mounted on a peltier element for thermal stability.